Ditectrev/Amazon-Web-Services-AWS-Developer-Associate-DVA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 ### An advertising company has a dynamic website with heavy traffic.
 The company wants to migrate the website infrastructure to AWS to handle everything except website development.
 Which solution BEST meets these requirements?

 - [ ] Use AWS VM Import to migrate a web server image to AWS Launch the image on a compute-optimized Amazon EC2 instance.
-- [ ] Launch multiple Amazon Lighsail instance behind a load balancer.
+- [ ] Launch multiple Amazon Lightsail instance behind a load balancer.
 Set up the website on those instances.
 - [x] Deploy the website code in an AWS Elastic Beanstalk environment.
 Use Auto Scaling to scale the numbers of instance.
 - [ ] Use Amazon S3 to host the website.
 Use Amazon CloudFornt to deliver the content at scale.